 - Web Archiving Roundtable - Unofficial blog of the Web Archiving Roundtable of the Society of American Archivists maintained by the members of the Web Archiving Roundtable.

 - The Web as History - An open-source book that provides a conceptual overview to web archiving research, as well as several case studies.

-- Ask @ianmilligan1 for access to the Archives Unleashed Slack, a researcher group of people working with web archives.
+- Archives Unleashed Slack - Fill out this request form for access to a researcher group of people working with web archives.

 - Archivers Slack - Invite yourself to a multi-disciplinary effort for archiving projects run in affiliation with EDGI and Data Together.